Please help us by taking a few seconds to answer our poll.

 Instructional methods are used for the presentation of content, the application of content, and for giving feedback.
 There is a wide range of instructional methods to choose from to create the Presentation–>Application–>Feedback loop throughout training.
-It’s important to use a variety of methods to help keep your learners engaged.
+Every participant learns differently, so you must select methods that reflect a variety of learning preferences.
+It’s also important to use a variety of methods to help keep your learners engaged.

 In this article, you will find several examples of both Presentation (P) and Application (A) methods.
 To learn how to select and use these methods (and 30 more!), they are explained in more detail in our Instructional Design for New Designers workshop, which provides you with a step-by-step instructional design process, as well as some time-saving shortcuts to produce better courses faster.

 A variation of the case study in which learners solve a problem or case by making decisions.
 Their decisions determine what they will see next.
 The consequences of their decisions provide learners with insight and feedback.